Home

 Key features

-• Settlement: Financially (cash) or physically; most are offset before expiry.
+• Settlement: Financially (cash) or physically; most positions are offset before expiry.

 • Standardized: Quality, delivery location, size — to promote liquidity.